CurlyMoo/rules/README.md

 A rule interpreter can be pretty easily built using a lexer and a parser with techniques like [Shunting Yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm), a [Recursive Descent Parser](https://en.wikipedia.org/wiki/Recursive_descent_parser), an [Abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), [Precedence climbing](https://en.wikipedia.org/wiki/Operator-precedence_parser#Precedence_climbing_method) etc.

 The downside of all these algoritms are that they - in their common implementation - require techniques not (easily) available on a microcontroller such as the ESP8266 (e.g., recursion, memory alignment), they either require too much memory, too much stack, or are too slow to parse / execute on a microcontroller.
-This library solves these issues by mixing the core aspects of the theories named above in a custom implementation that does run quickly on microcontollers, but is also very fast on regular enviroments
+This library solves these issues by mixing the core aspects of the theories named above in a custom implementation that does run quickly on microcontollers, but is also very fast on regular enviroments.

 ## Features

 - No classic and no tail recursion
-- Minimal memory footprint
+- Mempool usage; minimal memory footprint and minimal fragmentation
 - Unlimited number of if / else nesting
 - Functions
 - Operators (with respect of precedence and associativity)